Theme: Mental Mobility and Extended Range

 Create a Win:

-Creating a win can be a challenge for some time-invested undertakings such as writing a novel that will be accepted and published by a major publishing firm or building a brick and mortar business to sell goods and services.
-In such cases, small wins can play a major role in various fashions to include motivation, measure of success, and gaining exterior support.
+Creating a win can be a challenge for some time-invested undertakings such as writing a novel that will be accepted by a wide audience of readers.
+The win can be relief for setbacks that have had an adverse action on targeted growth.
+Examine the case and cause.
+Know that even small wins can play a major role in various fashions to include motivation, measure of success, and gaining exterior support.
 It’s up to the individual to create the space, pace, and conditions for the win.

-For me and my writing efforts, it’s being able to systematically build the story through a personal relationship with my primary character while having an experienced audience to critic my works on a weekly basis.
-That’s my win and I control the pace of writing, critic, and adjustments!
-Ralph Waldo Emerson said; “Adopt the pace of nature: her secret is patience.”
+For me and my writing efforts, it’s being able to systematically build the story through a personal relationship with my primary character while having an experienced audience to critic my works on a frequent basis.
+That’s my win, and I control the pace of writing, critic, and adjustments!
+Ralph Waldo Emerson said: “Adopt the pace of nature: her secret is patience.”

-We embark on undertakings for various reason but for some individuals, it may simply be the ability to be of greater value in a defined form.
-For others, the goal is to be a thermostat for others and that in itself can be a grand reward.
+We embark on undertakings for various reasons but for some individuals, it may simply be the ability to be of greater value in a defined form.
+For others, the goal is to be a thermostat for others, and that in itself can be a grand reward.

 Let’s run and continue to encourage others to pick up their piton and run their race.
 It’s a beautiful scene along the way, one worthy of the effort.